ghi-electronics/Documentation/software/tinyclr/tutorials/user-interface.md

 ## Elements
 A window is not very useful without some elements (controls).
 There are many available standard elements, and you can make your own custom elements as well.
 All elements descend from the `UIElement` class.
 Explore the `GHIElectronics.TinyCLR.UI.Controls` namespace to see what's available.

 For the sake of simplifying the rest of this tutorial, we've added the `private static UIElement Elements()` method that creates and returns the elements.
 This is then assigned to the child of our window.
-You will need to add `window.Child = Elements();` right before returning from `CreateWindow`.
+You will need to add `window.Child = Elements()` right before returning from `CreateWindow`.

 > [!Tip]